copycatchiller/UniT2/readme.md

 # UniT2
 ## A combined T-Square Gradebook

 UniT2 scrapes your T-Square using Selenium to generate a combined gradebook of all your classes.
-It is still a work in progress.

 How to use: